Everything You Need to Know About Peptide Synthesis

 Reverse-Phase Chromatography (RPC) is today’s most widely used peptide purification method.
 These purification methods can separate the impure peptides from the desired peptide.
 Thus benefiting peptides’ physicochemical properties.

 Linking two amino acids together is how Peptides are synthesized.
-Majority of the time this is accomplished by attaching the C-terminus, or carboxyl group, of one amino acid to the N-terminus, or amino group, of another.
+Most of the time, this is accomplished by attaching the C-terminus, or carboxyl group, of one amino acid to the N-terminus, or amino group, of another.
 Unlike protein biosynthesis, which involves N-terminus to C-terminus linkage, peptide synthesis occurs in this C-to-N fashion.

-While in the natural world there are 20 amino acids commonly occurring such as arginine, lysine, and glutamine, many other amino acids are also being synthesized.
+While there are 20 amino acids commonly occurring in the natural world, such as arginine, lysine, and glutamine, many other amino acids are also being synthesized.
 This creates abundant possibilities for the creation of new peptides.
-However, amino acids have multiple reactive groups that can negatively interact during the synthesis process.
-This could lead to unwanted truncating or branching of the peptide chain or causing suboptimal purity or yield.
+However, amino acids have multiple reactive groups that can negatively interact during synthesis.
+This could lead to unwanted truncating or branching of the peptide chain or cause suboptimal purity or yield.
 Due to these negative effects, peptide synthesis must be expertly carried out as it is a complex process.

 Protecting Groups

-Scientists have engineered special and specific chemical groups designed to secure the preferred outcome from the synthesis process and avoid extraneous, unwelcome reactions.
-Certain amino acid reactive groups must be deactivated or protected from reacting to accomplish this goal.
-These special groups are known as protecting groups and can be separated into three categories: N-terminal, C-terminal, and Side chain.
+Scientists have engineered special and specific chemical groups to secure the preferred outcome from the synthesis process and avoid extraneous, unwelcome reactions.
+To accomplish this goal, certain amino acid reactive groups must be deactivated or protected from reacting.
+These special groups are known as protecting groups and can be separated into three categories: N-terminal, C-terminal, and Sidechain.
 The N-terminal protecting group protects the N-termini of amino acids.
 Known as the temporary protecting groups, they are removed easily to aid the formation of peptide bonds.
 Two frequently used N-terminal protecting groups are:

 The C-terminal protecting group protects the C-terminus of amino acids.
-C-terminal protecting groups are needed in liquid-phase peptide synthesis but not for solid-phase peptide synthesis.
-Lastly side chain a various and unique protecting groups are needed to protect against unwanted reactions because amino acid side chains are conducive to reactivity during peptide synthesis.
+C-terminal protecting groups are needed in liquid-phase peptide synthesis but not solid-phase synthesis.
+Lastly, side chains various and unique protecting groups are needed to protect against unwanted reactions because amino acid side chains are conducive to reactivity during peptide synthesis.
 It can stay intact during the numerous cycles of chemical treatment during synthesis.
-These side chain protecting groups are known as permanent protecting groups.
+These side-chain protecting groups are known as permanent protecting groups.
 Once peptide synthesis is done, side chains are only removed with strong acids.